-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 However, the newborn screening law does say that state may store samples of the mother’s prenatal blood, which is taken early in the pregnancy, but only if the mother opts in.

+Parents don’t get to opt in to storing their baby’s DNA however and that was not decided by voters or lawmakers.

-Authorization to store a baby’s blood spots is actually in a separate regulation enacted by the California Department of Public Health, not voters or lawmakers.
+While the newborn screening law was enacted by the state legislature, the authorization to store every child’s DNA and sell it to researchers is actually in a separate regulation enacted by the Director of California Department of Public Health.
 It says that a child’s “blood specimen and information,” collected during a test paid for by the child’s parents, becomes “property of the state.”

 “Any tissue sample that is given in a hospital or any medical facility, once it’s given, is no longer your property,” Lorey explained.
 “You can agree with that or disagree with that, but it happens to be the law.”